Canoe Tripping

 Algonquin Trips

-Their route is picked based on their year group below, however is subject to change based on permit availabilty and local conditions.
+Their route is based on their year group below, however is subject to change based on permit availabilty and local conditions.

 Grasshoppers and Dragonflies (Juniors)